jaredly/j3/Roadmap.md

 - [x] thih working!
 - [ ] gotta get deftype n stuff for thih going, so I can actually try it out.

+- [x] Algorithm W, this time with a state monad
+- [ ] DO I want to put non-(values) stuff into the monad?
+Or keep them on tenv...
+- [ ] ok let's have the state monad keep track of all ... inferred types... by loc.

 UGH the caching logic for getResults is so convoluted. :(